 You can print off a CIBC void cheque or direct deposit form from your CIBC online banking account.

 You can order CIBC cheques online for a fee.
-While you can print your own cheques, they will need to meet certain requirements, including ensuring that your bank account information is written in magnetic ink.
+While you can print your own cheques, they must meet certain requirements, including ensuring that your bank account information is written in magnetic ink.

 The numbers below a CIBC cheque include the cheque number, transit (bank branch) number, financial institution number, and your bank account number.

 The cost of CIBC’s personalized cheques varies depending on the quantity you are buying and the personalization and styling you require.